 Sheffield Girls' Sixth Form ensures that all students are emotionally supported, making progress, achieving targets and engaging with Sixth Form life.
-The pastoral team endeavour to know our girls as individuals.
+The Pastoral Team of Form Tutors, Heads of Year 12 and 13, and Head of Pastoral Care endeavour to know our girls as individuals.
 Students also have access to the School Nurse and School Counsellor.